jeff-bruemmer/Principles-of-Documentation/principles-of-documentation.md

 Attention is expensive.
 Give the answer the reader wants right away.
 Continue writing only if clarification is required.
 Think at the level of information.
-What is the actual content of the message, and is each sentence necessary and in service of that message?
+What is the actual content of the message, and is each sentence necessary to impart that message?

 ## Explanation should be strategic.